-We present strong evidence against the PIH in the sense that consumption growth is highly predictable, which is in contrast to the work by Chow (1985, 2010, 2011) who reported favorable indirect evidence using conventional but invalid normal approximation based tests.
+We present strong evidence against the PIH in the sense that consumption growth is highly predictable, which is in contrast to the work by Chow (1985, 2010, 2011) who reported favorable indirect evidence using invalid normal approximation based tests.

-Our in-sample analysis based on the specification of Campbell and Mankiw (1990) implies a lot weaker evidence of the PIH for Chinese data than the US data.
-The λ point estimates varied in the vicinity of 0.85 for China, while much smaller values were obtained when we use the US data, which seems reasonable because λ is a fraction of consumers who are liquidity constrained.
+Employing the model specification of Campbell and Mankiw (1990), our insample analysis provides very weak evidence of the PIH especially for China.
+That is, the λ point estimates varied in the vicinity of 0.85 for China, which implies that majority consumers in China does not obey the PIH, because λ is a fraction of consumers who are liquidity constrained.
+We obtained smaller values for λ using the US data, which seems reasonable because consumers are able to access to credit more easily in the US.